 For example, “In our last meeting you mentioned that you’d like to begin implementing company-wide virtual happy hours.
 I’d be happy to spearhead that effort for you.
 Here’s my plan for making it happen.”

 5. Schedule one-on-one video calls with colleagues.

-While it’s important to focus on business outcomes, we can’t forget that building strong, trusting relationships is incredibly important to our own success and that of our company.
+While it’s important to focus on business outcomes, we can’t forget that building strong, trusting relationships is incredibly important to our own success as women leaders and that of our company.
 Reach out to your colleagues individually to schedule a virtual lunch or coffee date where you can take the focus off of business and get to know one another on a more personal level.

 6. Send your manager a weekly recap of your accomplishments.

 For managers leading teams virtually for the first time, it can be nerve-racking to try and keep track of everyone’s progress and ensure that the lack of supervision isn’t leading to decreased productivity.
 Make it easy on your manager by sending a succinct update of what you’ve accomplished at the end of each week.
 This gives you an opportunity to clearly articulate the value that you’re creating and to build a reputation as someone who is reliable and communicative.
 When your manager knows that they can trust you to drive results without micromanagement, they’ll be more likely to come to you with future opportunities.

 7. Share the positive work that your company is doing.